• Skip to primary navigation

 • 1 slice of bacon cut in half

-• 2 tablespoon crumbled blue cheese
+• 2 tablespoons crumbled blue cheese

 • 1 leaf green leaf lettuce